meefs/prvhash/README.md

 program extracts such images into a vertical ASCII-art HTML.
 It uses the same underlying 1-bit PRVHASH code, but with "pixel art" decoding method.

-One may notice a similarity of the beginning pattern with the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) (ST).
+One may notice a similarity of the initial pattern with the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) (ST).
 However, one should consider that ST is a symmetrical triangle fractal that is constructed from the top-most to bottom levels.
 PRVHASH-1 produces an